apache/pulsar/site2/docs/functions-runtime.md

 As stated earlier, if you already run your functions worker embedded in a broker on Kubernetes, you can keep many of these settings as default.

-### Standalone Functions Worker on K8S
+### Standalone functions worker on K8S

-If you run your Functions Worker standalone (that is, not embedded) on Kubernetes, you need to configure `pulsarSerivceUrl` to be the URL of the broker and `pulsarAdminUrl` as the URL to the Functions Worker.
+If you run your functions worker standalone (that is, not embedded) on Kubernetes, you need to configure `pulsarSerivceUrl` to be the URL of the broker and `pulsarAdminUrl` as the URL to the functions worker.

 As an example, suppose both our Pulsar brokers and Function Workers run in the `pulsar` K8S namespace.
-Additionally, assuming the brokers have a service called `brokers` and the Functions Worker has a service called `func-worker`, then the settings would be:
+Additionally, assuming the brokers have a service called `brokers` and the functions worker has a service called `func-worker`, then the settings would be:

 ```yaml
 pulsarServiceUrl: pulsar://broker.pulsar:6650 // or pulsar+ssl://broker.pulsar:6651 if using TLS